OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 *Roll 1d20 + proficiency +/- modifiers versus the Difficulty Class (DC).*

 ***Advantage.*** A character with an apparent situational advantage gains an extra d20 for the action check, of the two dice, the *highest* rolled die is used for the outcome; the *lower* rolled die is discarded.
-The `rules and the GM` will determine when a disadvantage exists.
+The `rules and the GM` will determine when an advantage exists.

 ***Disadvantage.*** A character with an apparent situational disadvantage gains an extra d20 for the action check, of the two dice, the *lowest* rolled die is used for the outcome; the *higher* rolled die is discarded.
 The `rules and the GM` will determine when a disadvantage exists.